RetroPie/RetroPie-Docs/docs/Updating-RetroPie.md

 ![core packages](https://cloud.githubusercontent.com/assets/10035308/15919781/a18d06ca-2dd1-11e6-9cec-136fc5f0e727.png)

 Each section of the manage packages portion of the setup script have the option to install/update all packages and remove all installed packages.
+You can also update/install and remove packages individually.

 The core components needed for RetroPie to function are:
 - **RetroArch:** Frontend for the libretro api, necessary for most emulators to run.